dylnbk/chatty/README.md

 # GPT-3 powered toolkit

-Chat with an GPT3 powered friend!
+Chat with a GPT3 powered friend!

 Turn a block of text into a summerised, numbered list.